-Lance Watson enters his 13th season as head coach for the ORU women's golf team and eighth as the men's head coach.
+Lance Watson enters his 20th season as head coach for the ORU women's golf team (May 2000) and 16th as the men's head coach (2004).

-In 12 seasons as the women's head coach, Watson has produced eight Summit League players of the year, eight League newcomers of the year, two Summit League Championsip MVPs (formerly player of the year), one NCAA Championships individual qualifier, and more than 50 all-conference selections.
-On the men's side, Watson has coach one Summit League player of the year (Lyle Patton, 2004), one Championship MVP (Scott Stiles, 2009) and five newcomers of the year, including 2008 winner Terence Begnel.
+In 20 seasons as head coach for the women, Watson has produced nine Summit League players of the year, nine League newcomers of the year, two Summit League Championsip MVPs (formerly player of the year), one NCAA Championships individual qualifiers, and more than 50 all-conference selections.
+On the men's side, Watson has coached three Summit League players of the year (Lyle Patton, 2004 & Cody Burrows 2017 & 2019 ), one Championship MVP (Scott Stiles, 2009) and six newcomers of the year, including 2008 winner Terence Begnel.
+In total with the combined accolades between the men's and women's teams, he's produced 12 Summit League Players of the Year, 15 Newcomers of the Year, three NCAA individual qualifiers and had 17 NCAA Tournament appearances.

 Watson has played a key role for the Oral Roberts golf program since 1991, when he joined the varsity golf team.
 During his two years playing for ORU, Watson was twice named team captain and also won medalist honors at the Sam Houston State Invitational during his junior year.
 Before transferring to ORU, Watson played golf at New Mexico Junior College in Hobbs, N.M.
 After his successful college career, Watson became a Class-A PGA Golf Professional.
 From 1994-1997, Watson served as the Head Golf Professional at Forest Crossing Golf Course in Nashville, Tenn.